Build stronger teachers

 The heart of our model is an intensive investment in professional development.
-Before the program launches, every participating teacher will benefit from a week-long
+Before the program launches, every participating teacher will benefit from a three-day

 Institute that deeply prepares them in the specific pedagogies, curricula, and teaching methods.
-Then, twice each week, teachers will join their peers across the country in a
+Then, each week, teachers will join their peers across the country for a

 The emphasis is not on academic procedures but rather meaning-making—preparing to incite students' curiosity.
 Looking ahead at the week's specific lessons, each session focuses on the two essential levers of great instruction: